China: Data Localisation

 The effect of local laws on foreign business

-Foreign businesses face significant compliance challenges in relation to data localisation requirements.
+Foreign businesses face compliance challenges in relation to data localisation requirements.
 Generally speaking, to comply with the data localisation requirements, companies will need to invest significantly in China to set up local storage facilities, servers and cloud-based servers.
-However, since the promulgation of the CSL, there has been no clear scope for ‘operators of critical information infrastructure’, which are subject to data localisation requirements.
+However, although the CII Regulations have been issued, there is only a general definition of ‘critical information infrastructure’, and the scope for ‘operators of critical information infrastructure’ that are subject to data localisation requirements remains unclear.
 It is, therefore, difficult for foreign organisations to predict whether they themselves would fall under such strict data localisation rules.

-It is also worth noting that, according to the draft PIPL, even if a company is not a ‘operator of critical information infrastructure’, if the volume of personal information processed by that company reaches the threshold stipulated by the authority, the data localisation requirement will also apply.
-However, it remains unclear whether this requirement will remain in the final version of the PIPL and what is the amount threshold to trigger the data localisation requirement.
+It is also worth noting that, according to the PIPL, even if a company is not a ‘operator of critical information infrastructure’, if the volume of personal information processed by that company reaches the threshold stipulated by the authority, the data localisation requirement will also apply.
+However, the amount threshold to trigger the data localisation requirement is unclear.

 The management of surveying and mapping results in China shall be carried out in accordance with the relevant laws and regulations on the management of surveying and mapping achievements.
 Surveying and mapping results in China belong to Chinese departments or units.
 Without approval according to laws, surveying and mapping results shall not be carried or transferred out of the country in any form.